swiftlang/swift-foundation/Proposals/XXXX-subprocess-1.0.md

     input: Input = .none,
     output: Output = .discarded,
     error: Error = .discarded,
-    isolation: isolated (any Actor)? = #isolation,
-    body: ((Execution) async throws -> Result)
-) async throws -> ExecutionOutcome<Result> where Error.OutputType == Void
+    body: (_ execution: Execution) async throws -> Result ) async throws -> ExecutionResult<Result> where Error.OutputType == Void

-/// Run an executable with given `Configuration` and a custom closure
+/// Runs an executable with a given ``Configuration`` and a custom closure
-/// to manage the running subprocess' lifetime and stream its standard output.
+/// to manage the running subprocess's lifetime and stream its standard output.
 /// - Parameters:
 ///   - configuration: The configuration to run.
 ///   - input: The input to send to the executable.